Pseudonyms are used for names and locations in regions hostile to Christianity.

-Three small people groups in Southeast Asia discovered this truth.
+Three small people groups in Southeast Asia have finally discovered this truth.

 One Ampiri speaker expressed astonishment at the level of support given by others.

 “Why would people who are not Ampiri people also be willing, despite difficulties, to help in the translation process?” he asked.

 “We thought that God only pays attention to the American people because they have many versions of the Bible in English.
 But, in fact, God also loves the Ampiri people, even though we are just a small people group.”

 When Dutch missionaries brought the Gospel to this area in the early 20th century, God broke through ancient beliefs and rituals to reach many people.
 But for churches to grow—for individuals to deepen in faith—they need the undergirding of God’s Word in their heart language.

 And so, Ada, Ampiri, and Edo believers sought workers in the Bible translation movement to help them gain Scripture in their languages.

 Kartidaya (a partner organization in Southeast Asia) worked with Seed Company to complete the work—a combined effort in the form of the Basera Cluster Project.
 The Ada, Ampiri, and Edo peoples benefited from shared training, fellowship, prayer, and support during the translation process.

 The effort culminated in God’s blessing of three completed New Testaments!

 Reports from the area reveal joyful progress in Scripture use across multiple platforms: